Uneasy calm grips Ukraine as West prepares winter aid

 Russia has demanded that Ukraine recognize Crimea as part of Russia and acknowledge other Russian gains.
 It also has repeated its earlier demands for “demilitarization” and “denazification,” albeit with less vigor than in the past.

-Ukraine wants Russia to withdraw from Crimea, which it annexed in 2014, and other Ukrainian territory, face prosecution for war crimes and rebuild Ukraine, as well as other demands.
+Ukraine wants Russia to withdraw from Crimea and all other annexed territory, to face prosecution for war crimes, to pay for rebuilding Ukraine and to meet other demands.

 Jill Lawless in London and Lorne Cook in Bucharest contributed to this report.